-In accordance with the Dutch laws on the European Works Councils ("Wet op de Europese ondernemingsraden"), an agreement for European employees of Nedschroef Group Companies has been signed between representatives of the subsidiaries of Koninklijke Nedschroef Holding B.V. and Koninklijke Nedschroef Holding B.V.
+In accordance with the Dutch laws on the European Works Councils ("Wet op de Europese ondernemingsraden"), an agreement for European employees of Nedschroef Group Companies has been signed between representatives of the subsidiaries of Koninklijke Nedschroef Holding B.V. and the other Nedschroef entities within Europe.